Communication-efficient Coordinated RSS-based Distributed Passive Localization via Drone Cluster: Simulations and Discussions

 Fig.~\ref{roundsofcommunication} plots the curves of RMSE versus the rounds of communication between edge UAVs and the central UAV, namely iterations.
-From Fig.~\ref{roundsofcommunication}, it can be seen that the proposed distributed DMM and DEF converges rapidly, with lower rounds of communications, compared with DGN.
-The $\Delta d$ in DEF/DEM is $200\mathrm{m}$.
-Thus the proposed methods are of high communication-efficiency.
-Besides, the number of transmitted bits of DGN is almost $3$ times than that of proposed distributed DMM and DEF at each round.
-According to (\ref{CC-DMM}),~(\ref{CC-DGN}), (\ref{CC-DEF}) and (\ref{CC-DEM}), the proposed DEF has a higher computational complexity, but it needs only one round of communication.
-In other words, it possesses the highest communication efficiency among four distributed methods.
-Although DEM also needs one round of communications.
-The DEM is worse than our proposed DEF in terms of RMSE performance.
+The $\Delta d$ of DEF/DEM is set to be $200\mathrm{m}$.
+As we can see, the proposed DMM converges rapidly and has less estimated error under low rounds of communication, compared with DGN and DSCA.
+Besides, according to formulas about communication overhead, the number of transmitted bits of DMM is same with DSCA and one third of DGN on each round.
+We can also see that the proposed DEF and DRM are most communication-effective, needing only one round of communication.
+However, according to Table.~ \ref{flops}, they have higher computational complexity than the proposed DMM, DGN and DSCA.
+Moreover, the proposed DEF is superior to the DEM in terms of RMSE performance.

-Fig.~\ref{numberofUAVs} demonstrates the curves of RMSE versus the number of edge UAVs.
-As the number of UAVs increases, the RMSE performances of all methods including DMM, DEF, DGN and DEM increases gradually.
-They have an increasing order on performance as follows: proposed DMM, DEM, proposed DEF, DGN.
+Fig.~\ref{numberofUAVs} demonstrates the curves of RMSE versus the number of UAVs.
+As the number of UAVs increases, the RMSEs of all distributed methods increase gradually.
+They have an increasing order on performance as follows: proposed DMM/DSCA, DEM, proposed DEF, DGN.
 Thus, we can make a conclusion that the proposed DMM strikes a good balance among performance, computational complexity and communication efficiency.